Mark1-15/project2-yourweather/README.md

 Thirdly, background images or colors to coincide with the weather results would have been a nice touch, providing an authentic weather site feel with pleasing design.
 However, this does not detract from the practicality of this site, as users are still able to procure their desired weather information.
 Ideally, these would be great additions to the site, enhancing its usability even further.
 However, the lack of these features do not detract anything from the site as the purpose of this site is to display the current weather of any given location, therefore it’s purpose overall is fully met.

+As the time is now over to work on this project, I would have liked to implement an 'hit the enter key to search function but unfortunately I couldn't get this to work properly and had to leave it out.
+And most of all, I regret not having a sytem that alerts the user if an spelling error has occured as I have ran out of time.
+A simple prompt like a modal to alert the user that their request is faulty would be useful and I may implement this in the future.

 ## 3. Technologies Used